obfusk/koneko/README.md

 stack-based programming language with lisp influences.
-It is intended to combine the elegance of the (point-free) "concatenation is composition" model with the elegance of lisp-like languages (esp. anonymous functions with named arguments).
+It is intended to combine the elegance of the (point-free) "concatenation is composition" model with the elegance of lisp-like languages (esp. anonymous functions with named parameters).

 ### Properties